FarmData2/FD2-School-Materials/04-Vue2/04-Vue2-Tutorials.md

 # 04 - Vue2 - Tutorials

 For this activity you will complete several more tutorials from Vue School that build on your Vue knowledge from the last topic.
 In these tutorials you'll learn how to handle user inputs and events in Vue.
-In doing so, you'll extend the shopping list app to have user interface elements that allow a user to add items to the list.
+In doing so, you'll extend the shopping list app to include user interface elements that allow a user to add items to the list.

 ## Preliminaries